Posts

 Image

 Since all 3 of my kids inherited my asthma (sorry guys!) we have had LOTS of late nights/doctor visits/ER visits and hospitalizations.
 One of my last posts was about Kids in the Hospital I promised I would share the story about Kitty being in the hospital on her birthday.....so here goes.
 Son #2 and Kitty both had pneumonia (again).
 I mean - what else is there to do in winter?!
 Son #2 was admitted to the hospital the day before Kitty was and she was SO MAD that she had to be in the hospital again.
 Sorry kid.
 But there she was, the day before her 7th birthday.
 After were settled in her room and had her oxygen on, IV hooked up, and had met all of the nurses, I realized I would have to cancel Kitty's birthday party for the next day.
-The woman in the photo above is the hospital's "Child Life Specialist" (CLS) .
-She helps the kids play games, gives them donated blankets and stuffed animals and generally tries to make the hospital a l
+We had a wonderful "Child Life Specialist" (CLS) in the hospital.
+She helps the kids play games, gives them donated blankets and stuffed animals, and generally tries to make the hospital a le...

 Fun with vocal chord dysfunction!